How To Reduce Your Facebook Ads CPM - Lebesgue: AI CMO Skip to content

 Source: https://www.abetterlemonadestand.com/facebook-relevance-score-optimization/

-We actually decided to test a static image vs. video and analyze the results throughout four core metrics.
-All other variables remained the same, so we could really understand the performance of these two creative formats.
+We decided to test a static image vs. video and analyze the results through four core metrics.
+All other variables remained the same, so we could understand the performance of these two creative formats.

 With the test completed, we’ve seen that video ads not only had a higher CPM but also a higher CAC.